the-events-calendar/the-events-calendar/readme.txt

 = 3.6.1 =

-* Fixed minification issue
+* Fixed some CSS/JS minification issues
-* Fixed calendar widget list pagination issue
+* Fixed a bug where the calendar widget list pagination wasn’t working properly
+* Fixed an issue where the Google Maps API script didn't have a more specific script handle (thanks to @isagenix on the forum for the heads up!)
 * Incorporated updated Greek translation files, courtesy of Yannis Troullinos
-* Fixed an issue where the Google Maps API script didn't have a more specific script handle.
-Thanks to @isagenix on the forum for the heads up on that issue!

 = 3.6 =